bloomberg/chromium.bb/src/base/numerics/README.md

 int int_value = saturated_cast<int>(floating_point_value);
 ```

-### Enforcing arithmetic conversions at compile-time
+### Enforcing arithmetic type conversions at compile-time

-The `strict_cast` enforces type restrictions at compile-time and results in
-emitted code that is identical to a normal `static_cast`.
-However, a
+The `strict_cast` emits code that is identical to `static_cast`.
+However,
-`strict_cast` assignment will fail to compile if the destination type cannot
+provides static checks that will cause a compilation failure if the
-represent the full range of the source type:
+destination type cannot represent the full range of the source type:

 ```cpp
 // Throw a compiler error if byte_value is changed to an out-of-range-type.